Nika Mühl: WNBA

-Mühl was asked to attend the 2024 WNBA draft in person and selected in the second round as the 14th pick overall by the Seattle Storm.
-On May 13, the team announced that Mühl had made the final roster for the 2024 Seattle Storm season.
+Mühl was asked to attend the 2024 WNBA draft in person, and was selected in the second round as the 14th pick overall by the Seattle Storm.
+On 13 May, the team announced that Mühl had made the final roster for the 2024 Seattle Storm season.

 Mühl made her WNBA debut on 22 May 2024, recording three minutes played and two rebounds.
 She had missed the first four games of the season having issues converting her student visa into a P1A work visa.
 While Mühl saw limited in-game minutes as a rookie, she acknowledged her lack of playing time was a result of having to "earn [her] spot" in a rotation that featured several experienced veterans and star players, while her Storm teammates and head coach Noelle Quinn praised her work ethic in practice as she adapted to the professional level.
 On 19 September, Mühl played a season-high 14 minutes in the Storm's regular-season finale against the Phoenix Mercury, scoring her first career points off of a steal with 4:40 left in the game.

 On 18 April 2025, the Storm confirmed Mühl would miss the entire 2025 WNBA season due to a torn ACL suffered while playing for Beşiktaş in October 2024.

+On 1 April 2026, the Storm confirmed Mühl would miss the 2026 WNBA season with another torn ACL, suffered while playing in EuroBasket qualifiers.
+On 3 April, she was drafted 24th overall by the Portland Fire in the 2026 WNBA expansion draft.